 Paper Thickness and Weight Explained

-Are you feeling confused and overwhelmed by all the technical terminology relating to paper thickness and weight?
-Well, take courage, because you’re not alone – even those of us with many years of print industry experience are still learning new things every day, and when it comes to paper (or ‘stock’ to use the proper term), there’s certainly a lot to know!
+If you’re feeling confused and overwhelmed by all the jargon relating to paper thickness and weight, don’t worry, you’re not alone!
+Even those of us with many years of print industry experience under our belt are still learning new things every day, and when it comes to paper (or ‘stock’ to use the proper term), there’s certainly enough to learn.
+We have been in the printing industry for over 40 years printing anything from catalogues, magazines and brochures to business cards and calendars.
+We also use different types of printing like Litho and Digital Printing, so it’s fair to say we know a thing or two.

 What does ‘GSM’ mean?